wedesoft/hornetseye-doc/docs/Extraction.md

 ![Feature locations](images/features.png)

 Usually computing a feature image is not enough and one needs to determine the locations of the most prominent features.
-This can be achieved by thresholding the image and then locating the maxima (i.e. performing non-maxima suppression).
+This can be achieved by thresholding the image and then locating the maxima (i.e. performing non-maxima suppression for corners).
 HornetsEye does not support non-maxima suppression directly.
 However one can use greylevel dilation followed by masking as shown below.

     require 'rubygems'
     require 'hornetseye_rmagick'